 Remember Your Pitch

 When it comes down to it, your resume is really a pitch to potential employers.
 Before you start writing your resume, it’s important to have a clear picture in your head of what this “pitch” will be.
-Consider what type of tone, language, and details you should include in your resume to best advertise your pitch.
+Consider what type of tone, language, and details you should include in your resume to best present yourself, your skills and your successes.

 Applying for jobs can be intimidating, especially if it’s your first time going through the process.
 To guarantee your resume a full read from potential employers, it’s important to make it stand out.